Click on the arrow above to view a slideshow of some of our recent activities

 Fundraising - We count on the generosity and support of all types of people to fund many of our programs for the park.
 Find out how you can help...

 Dogfish Head & Grain donate concert funds to the Friends

-Dogfish Head & Grain recently donated $7,500 from the Rocking the Docks concert series held at the Ferry Terminal last summer.
-This was particularly timely and helpful as most of our fundraising events had to be canceled in 2020 due to COVID-19.
+Dogfish Head & Grain recently donated $7,500 from the Rocking the Docks concert series held at the Ferry Terminal in the summer of 2020 This was particularly timely and helpful as most of our fundraising events had to be canceled that year due to COVID-19.

 Shown are (l-r) : Jason Meisner, Grain General Manager,